MrWolfZ/simplux/recipes/react/using-in-react-application/README.md

 If your application also uses Redux we recommend you take a look at [our recipe](../../advanced/using-in-redux-application#readme) for using **simplux** with a custom Redux store.

-If you prefer to use class components instead of functional cmoponents, and therefore cannot use hooks, there is [a recipe](../using-with-react-redux#readme) that shows you how to use **simplux** with React Redux.
+If you prefer to use class components instead of functional components, and therefore cannot use hooks, there is [a recipe](../using-with-react-redux#readme) that shows you how to use **simplux** with React Redux.